A topic from the subject of Organic Chemistry in Chemistry.

 Data Analysis

-The data from functional group experiments can be used to identify the functional groups present in an organic molecule.
-The data can also be used to study the reactivity of functional groups and to design new synthetic methods.
+Data from functional group experiments identifies the functional groups present in a molecule.
+This data also reveals functional group reactivity and aids in designing new synthetic methods.

 Applications